ucdavis-ice/UrbanFootprintCurriculum/editing.rst

 .. image:: graphics/DevPct_DensPct.svg

-Dev.
-Pct.:
+Development Pct.:

-  The percentage of the parcel land area to receive the place type 50% means that 50% of the available land area will have the place type applied
+  The percentage of the parcel land area to receive the place type.
+  50% means that 50% of the available land area will have the place type applied to it.
+In the graphic half of the parcel has development an the other half does not after applying the place type.

 Density Pct.:

   The percentage of the place type densities to apply.
-  80% means that a place type with an average density of 10 du/acre will be applied having 8 du/acre
+  80% means that a place type with an average density of 10 du/acre will be applied having 8 du/acre.
+Note in the graphic the reduced intensity of the right parcel when compared to the left one.

 Gross/Net Percentage
 ++++++++++++++++++++